cdktf/cdktf-tf-module-stack/docs/java.md

 - *Type:* java.lang.Boolean

-Whether to skip the validation during synthesis of the app.
+Whether to skip all validations during synthesis of the app.

 ---